ControlFlag: A Self-Supervised Idiosyncratic Pattern Detection System for Software Control Structures: Conclusion

 \section{Conclusion}

-In this preliminary study, we presented {\system}, a system to automatically detect possible typographical errors in the control structures of high-level programming languages. {\system} also suggests possible corrections to such errors.
-The fundamental approach \system\ takes is to recast typographical errors as anomalies, where a self-supervised system that is trained on a large enough semi-trusted code, will automatically learn which idiosyncratic patterns are acceptable and which are not.
-Our initial findings from scanning C/C++ programs from OpenSSL and CURL across 2.57 million programs reveal interesting anomalies (as well as some unusual programming styles), which we plan to use as guidance for future refinement of the system.
+In this study, we presented {\system}, a system to automatically detect possible typographical errors in the control structures of high-level programming languages. {\system} also suggests possible corrections to such errors.
+The fundamental approach \system\ takes is to recast typographical errors as anomalies, where a self-supervised system that trained on a large enough semi-trusted code will automatically learn which idiosyncratic patterns are acceptable (and which are not).
+Our findings from scanning C/C++ programs from several open-source packages across 2.57 million programs reveal interesting anomalies (as well as some unusual programming styles).
+We believe that even when flagged anomalies are not bugs, they may still improve software robustness as was demonstrated by the flagged anomaly in CURL and acknowledged by the developers.